+VIII.
 Funding Adequacy

-The results of the valuation indicate the rate of contributions payable by the City, when taken together with the current assets of the System including member contributions, is adequate to fund the actuarial liabilities on account of all benefits payable under the System in accordance with generally accepted actuarial principles utilizing the assumptions and methods adopted by the Board.
+The results of the valuation indicate contribution amounts payable by the City, when taken together with the current assets of the System including member contributions, is adequate to fund the actuarial liabilities on account of all benefits payable under the System in accordance with generally accepted actuarial principles utilizing the assumptions and methods adopted by the Board.